Redwoods of the Otway Ranges: Tourism

 The Aire Valley Camp operated until the late 1950s but was demolished sometime during the mid-1960s.
 The site was then managed for the next 25 years by the Forests Commission Victoria as a small picnic ground with limited facilities.
 But after several departmental restructures including vesting of the softwood plantation estate with the Victorian Plantations Corporation in 1993, the site became neglected, the facilities vandalised and the ground scarred with vehicle tracks and littered with rubbish.

 The small grove of Coast Redwoods in the Aire Valley has been now been incorporated into the Great Otway National Park and has been classified as a site of Biological and Cultural Significance.

 Apart from their outstanding beauty and botanical significance, the redwoods are a lasting memorial to the many foresters and forest workers who battled the weather, remoteness, and scrub to reclaim the land abandoned by earlier farming and return it to productive use.
 But two individuals stand out, Frank Smith, the District Forester and Officer in Charge of the Aire Valley Plantations from 1929 to 1955, together with Forest Overseer Stewart Cameron, who worked from 1940 to the early 1970s.
 The largest redwood on the plot is known as the Smith-Cameron Tree and is named after those two pioneering Forests Commission employees.

 The Aire Valley Redwoods have also become a local tourist attraction, together with nearby sites like the Otway Fly and Treetop Walk, the Beauchamp Falls, the Hopetoun Falls, the Triplet Falls, and magnificent stands of mountain ash and rainforest.
 As the trees grow and become more impressive they will attract increasing interest from local, national, and international tourists, which presents a significant threat.

-In 1930, a small stand of redwoods was also planted by the Melbourne and Metropolitan Board of Works (MMBW), as part of a revegetation program in the Cement Creek catchment, near Warburton.
+In 1930, a small stand of redwoods was also planted by the Melbourne & Metropolitan Board of Works, as part of a revegetation program in the Cement Creek catchment, near Warburton.
 The plantation provided small study plots to examine canopy interception of rainfall and for comparison with native forest in the Coranderrk area.
 The Cement Creek stand has also become a very popular tourist destination and is heritage listed.
 There are over 1476 trees on an even 3.3 m grid spacing, ranging in height from 20 metres to 55 metres.
 The stand has not self-thinned like the one in the Otways and is not as tall.
 It is believed that the seed came from England and the seedlings were raised at the Forests Commission nursery at Creswick.